Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_image_classification.md

 image: "../assets/images/cellorg_pca_graph_cell.png"
 ---

+### Downloading Weka

+To run a classifier on our shape space, we will need a software framework for running standard machine learning algorithms.
+There are a number of options available, but we will choose <a href="https://www.cs.waikato.ac.nz/ml/weka/" target="_blank">Weka</a>, developed at the University of Waikato in New Zealand, since it is relatively light-weight and easy to get running quickly.

+To install Weka, follow the instructions provided at the <a href="https://waikato.github.io/weka-wiki/downloading_weka/" target="_blank">Weka wiki</a>.

 ### Step 5 Classification

 To convert our current PCA pipeline coordinates to a format to be used in Weka, we need to convert our `WBC_PCA.csv` file into the `arff` format used by Weka.